Salome Gluecksohn-Waelsch: Scientific career

 Gluecksohn-Waelsch's scientific career started when L.C.
 Dunn hired her to his project involving breeding mice with a 'T locus' mutation.
 She presented her work showing that the T-locus product acted as an inducer of mesoderm and axial development.
 Gluecksohn-Waelsch worked on the genetics of differentiation, the process by which unspecified cells from a fertilized egg adopt their various specific fates in development.
 As Gluecksohn-Waelsch combined the embryological expertise she had acquired at Spemann's lab with methods of classical mouse genetics, she is considered the founder of mammalian developmental genetics.
 She co-authored over 100 publications on developmental genetics.

 Her research showed that mutations in the Brachyury gene of the mouse caused the aberrant development of the posterior portion of the embryo and she traced the effects of this mutant gene to the notochord, which normally patterns the dorsal-ventral axis.

 From 1968 to 1983 she collaborated with Carl Ferdinand Cori, winner of the 1947 Nobel Prize in Physiology or Medicine.

 Awards and honors

 Gluecksohn-Waelsch's scientific work was honored late in life.
 In 1979, she became a member of the National Academy of Sciences.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1980.
-In 1982 the University of Freiburg her with the "Goldene Promotion", and in 1993 American president Bill Clinton presented her with the National Medal of Science.
+In 1982 the University of Freiburg presented her with the "Goldene Promotion", and in 1993 American president Bill Clinton presented her with the National Medal of Science.
 She became an overseas member of the Royal Society in 1995 and was awarded the Thomas Hunt Morgan Medal for "a lifetime contribution to the science of genetics" in 1999.

 In 2010, the Freiburg-based Spemann Graduate School of Biology and Medicine (SGBM) and the AECOM Department of Genetics introduced the Salome Gluecksohn-Waelsch Prize for the best dissertation.